World imports

 promptly, which could even be zero.
 To wait for the stream to be ready to

-function to obtain a pollable
+accept data, the subscribe function to obtain a pollable which can be

-polled for using wasi:io/poll
+polled for using wasi:io/poll.

 Functions